Black Folks Purple Sweet Potato Pie Recipe

 - Pour the sweet potato mixture into the pie crust.

 - Bake the sweet potato pie at 350 degrees F for 30 minutes, or until the pie is puffed and firm in the center.
-(Remember that cooking appliance times and oven temperatures will vary.)
+(Keep in mind, that oven temperatures will vary the cooking time.)

-- Allow the sweet potato pie to cool for at least 4 hours before garnishing or slicing.
+- Allow the sweet potato pie to cool for at least 4 hours before garnishing, then slice, serve, and enjoy!

 Video